-Welcome to Amazon SBA; Amazon’s newest way to push competitive pricing in order to offer customers the lowest prices of any marketplace.
+Welcome to Amazon SBA; Amazon’s new program to push competitive pricing in order to offer customers the lowest prices of any marketplace.

 Sounds great for the consumer, but as a seller, you might be wondering how this new program can benefit you.
 Or maybe you’re thinking it won’t.

-In this blog, we’ll give you a rundown of the Sold by Amazon (SBA) program and leave you with some pros and cons to consider before enrolling your products in SBA.
+In this blog, we’ll help sellers with a rundown of the Sold by Amazon (SBA) program and leave you with some pros and cons to consider before enrolling your products in SBA.

 Amazon SBA basics